balamou/Film_backend/README.md

 <details>
     <summary></summary>
-Created a user (if doesn't exist) and return new user's id
+Creates a user (if doesn't exist) and return new user's id

 * **URL**